wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

     * **Reaction**:

-        * **Disabled** - the system will not protect from this type of bot.
+        * **Disabled** - Wallarm will not protect from this type of bot.
         * **Register attack** - detected malicious bot activities will be displayed in the [**Attacks**](../user-guides/events/check-attack.md) section of Wallarm Console, requests will not be blocked.

-            From such events details, you can quickly block the bot with the **Add source IP to denylist** button.
+            From such event details, you can quickly block the bot with the **Add source IP to denylist** button.
 The IP is added to the denylist forever, but in the **IP Lists** section you can delete it or change the time of staying in the list.

-        * **Denylist IP** or **Graylist IP** - the bot's IP is added to the corresponding list for the selected period of time and requests are blocked.
-Learn more about difference between deny- and graylist [here](../user-guides/ip-lists/overview.md).
+        * **Denylist IP** or **Graylist IP** - the bot's IP is added to the corresponding list for the selected period, and requests are blocked.
+Learn more about the difference between deny- and graylist [here](../user-guides/ip-lists/overview.md).

     * **Sensitivity**: